Geographical indications in Ukraine

 The protection of geographical indications in Ukraine is regulated by the law "On Legal Protection of Geographical Indications" passed on 16 June 1999.
 The law has undergone multiple amendments, particularly since 2019, aimed at aligning Ukraine's framework with European Union standards in preparation of the country's accession to the EU.
-As a result, Ukraine's geographical indications and appellation of origins are now analogous to the EU's Protected Geographical Indication (PGI) and Protected Designation of Origin (PDO) labels.
+As a result, Ukraine's geographical indications and appellations of origin are now analogous to the EU's Protected Geographical Indication (PGI) and Protected Designation of Origin (PDO) labels.
 (Note: Another similar label is the Traditional Speciality Guaranteed (TSG), which applies to food products using a traditional method or recipe but not linked to a specific geographical area.
 Although TSGs are defined under Ukrainian law, none are currently inscribed on the national register.)
 Additional laws also outline the registration and protection of agricultural goods, foods, and spirits.
 The Ukrainian National Office for Intellectual Property and Innovations (IP Office) – the national authority responsible for intellectual property protection – reviews GI applications, manages the national GI register, and coordinates international cooperation in the field.
 (Note: Before the creation of the IP Office on 8 November 2022, these functions were carried out by the Ukrainian Institute of Intellectual Property.)
 Applications – submitted by an association of producers, or by a single legal or natural person if they are the sole producer of the good – must detail a product's connections to the geographical area, its specific method of production, and its resulting unique qualities.
 The IP Office may declare a GI invalid if its registration violates the law or if a court determines that the production of the good has become impossible due to changes in the geographical area.
 Ukraine's legislation also protects numerous foreign geographical indications and appellations of origin, specifically those established by separate agreements with the European Union, Georgia, Italy, and Russia.
 These items are not covered in this list as they do not originate in Ukraine.